 \minihead{Reinforcement learning with verifiable rewards.} RLVR has emerged as a dominant paradigm for post-training LLMs, with recent large-scale successes achieving state-of-the-art results in various domains \cite{guo2025deepseek,openaio3}.
 Group relative policy optimization (GRPO) is the first algorithmic instantiation of RLVR \cite{shao2024deepseekmath}.
 In each iteration, for a question-answer pair ($q, a$), GRPO samples a group of outputs $\{\tau_1, \ldots, \tau_G\}$ from the model $\pi_{\theta_{old}}$ and estimates the advantage of output $\tau_i$ as follows:

 Then, GRPO optimizes the model by maximizing the following clipped objective:

 where $r_{i,t} = \pi_\theta(\tau_{i,t}|x, \tau_{i,<t}) / \pi_{\theta_{old}}(\tau_{i,t}|x, \tau_{i,<t})$.

-As shown, advantage estimates $\hat A_{i}$ are key optimization signals for RLVR, which relies on the quality of annotations $a$ (\eg, gold answers \cite{shao2024deepseekmath} and tests \cite{deepswe2025}).
-While prior work assumes the availability of gold annotations, the impact of noise in $a$ remains underexplored.
+As shown, advantage estimates $\hat A_{i}$ are the key optimization signals in RLVR, which relies on the quality of annotations $a$ (\eg, gold answers \cite{shao2024deepseekmath} and unit tests \cite{deepswe2025}).
+Since prior work assumes the availability of gold annotations \cite{shao2024deepseekmath,deepscaler2025,deepcoder2025,deepswe2025}, the impact of noise in $a$ remains underexplored.

-\minihead{The noise robustness hypothesis.} Recent literature argues that RLVR is surprisingly robust to reward noise. \citet{shao2025spurious} observe that models trained with completely incorrect annotations ($a$) still improve on reasoning benchmarks significantly, up to 24\% on MATH-500.
+\minihead{The noise robustness hypothesis.} Recent literature argues that RLVR is robust to reward noise. \citet{shao2025spurious} observe that models trained with completely incorrect annotations ($a$) still improve on reasoning benchmarks significantly, up to 24\% on MATH-500.
 They hypothesize that such reasoning improvements shown on benchmarks are due to the reasoning patterns learned in pre-training.
 Similarly, \citet{lv2025climb} suggest that RLVR improves LLM despite up to 40\% randomly flipped reward signals, achieving a substantial 67\% accuracy improvement on MATH-500.
 These findings increasingly imply the conclusion that RLVR has strong robustness to noise.
 Our findings challenge the validity of this robustness hypothesis.
 We demonstrate that the findings of \citet{shao2025spurious} are primarily because their noisy dataset is contaminated by correct annotations (Section \ref{sec:data}).
-Furthermore, we argue that \citet{lv2025climb} rely on a stochastic noise model that misaligns with practical RLVR, which typically uses deterministic, rule-based verifiers.
+Furthermore, we argue that \citet{lv2025climb} rely on a stochastic noise model that misaligns with the practical RLVR that typically uses deterministic, rule-based verifiers.